jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

     Unpacking objects: 100% (49/49), done.
     Checking connectivity... done.

-Change your app source code and see what happens.
-In the `WebContent folder`, a file is named `index.html`.
-This file contains some of what you see when you view your app on the web.
+To make changes to your app source code, find the `WebContent folder` then the file `index.html`.
 Change some text in the body of the HTML.
-For example, to see a quick change, add an extra message below the sample paragraph.
 When you're done, change to your project directory and `git stage`, `git commit`, and `git push`:

     $ cd /project_directory
     $ git stage Webcontent/index.html
     $ git commit -M "Sample app headline change"